452/openshift-felix-cartridge/README.md

 ## Control

-At this time, there is not functionality exposed by default.
-When you start the cartridge, OSGI environment is started for you, however there is no public facing interface.
-To control the cartridge, you need to SSH inside your gear and manage the environment using the provided telnet server.
+At this time, there is no functionality exposed by default.
+When you start the cartridge, Felix is started for you, however there is no public facing interface.
+To control the runtime, you need to SSH inside your gear and manage the environment using the provided telnet server.
+This allows you to use the [Gogo shell](http://felix.apache.org/site/apache-felix-gogo.html).

 ```
 rhc ssh <your app name>